revelatio/rvl-pipe-mongodb/README.md

 }
 ```

+## Version 2.0.0 the one with Typings (in TypeScript)

+This version is the first completely ported to TypeScript so
+the build process exports the type definitions.

+## Function types

 For Mongodb the set of functions are of 3 types: connection, query and updates.

 ## Connection

 - `connectMongoDB(urlFn, dbNameFn, optionsFn)`: Creates a connection step,
   You need to pass url, dbName and connection options as functions that pull the
   right information from the context or simply use a constant function (like always)
   Only runs once.
 So you can use the same step several times without actually
   attempting the connection process.
 It will add a `mongodb` property to the context.

 ```javascript
 return each(